particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 ![](./images/04/devicecreds.png)

-18. Before moving on, we'll need to create a connection string to use in our firmware to connect to Azure IoT Central.
+18. Before moving on, you'll need to create a connection string to use in our firmware to connect to Azure IoT Central.
 To do this, you have two options: 1) The [Azure Keygen Utility](https://github.com/Azure/dps-keygen), which must be installed locally, or this [Web-based tool](https://github.com/Azure/dps-keygen) from Azure Dev Advocate Dave Glover.
 The latter is not recommended for production instances, but is fine for this lab.

 ![](./images/04/keygen.png)